All-Hands-AI/OpenHands/docs/modules/usage/configuration-options.md

 - `max_message_chars`
   - Type: `int`
   - Default: `30000`
-  - Description: Maximum number of characters in an observation's content
+  - Description: The approximate maximum number of characters in the content of an event included in the prompt to the LLM.
+Larger observations are truncated.

 - `max_input_tokens`
   - Type: `int`